 I remember my dearest grandma Stella describing me the beauties of her birth place, Kithrea, the river that run through it, Kefalovriso, how my mum used to play with the ducks in the river, my grandpa telling me all about his life before 1974, being a shepherd, spending his days in the fields, playing his flute.
 I remember my dad’s hilarious childhood adventures, running around getting himself into trouble, working at his uncle’s restaurant and many many more stories.

 I’ve always wanted to write them down so they don’t die with me and that’s on my bucket list.

 I can keep on writing about my little island’s history for days but the only thing I want to say on this day is:

-I hope that one day I don’t have to show my passport to visit my mum and dad’s home, the place where they were born and grew up.
+I hope that one day I don’t have to show my passport to visit my mum and dad’s homes, the places they were born and grew up.
 I’ve only visited once and I found it extremely sad and felt sorry for Turkish Cypriots who most live in poverty.
 There is so much beauty on the other side of my island but no money to let it shine through.

 I hope one day my little island will be united again, even if it’s under two governments.